 The standard license allows you to use only the built-in database.
 In ElectricCommander 4.2 and later, standard license is packaged with the server and is automatically installed if no other license is present.

-The following figure shows an example of an ElectricFlow server with a standard license.
+This is an example of an ElectricFlow server with a standard license.